Jim Davis Website

 The public land of the Greater Hart-Sheldon spans from the Hart Mountain National Antelope Refuge in southeastern Oregon to the Sheldon National Wildlife Refuge in northern Nevada.
 These refuges are collectively managed by the U.S. Fish and Wildlife Service as the Sheldon-Hart Mountain National Wildlife Refuge Complex.
 Between these two refuges, you’ll find other scenic public lands and vital wildlife habitat administered by the Bureau of Land Management, including Beatys Butte, Hawk Mountain, and the Warner Valley.

 This vast, remote, and wildlife-rich region is one of the largest intact swaths of sagebrush steppe remaining in the West.
-It has been recognized as one of the six most critical areas for the long-term survival of the greater sage-grouse.
+It has been the focus of decades of scientific study and is recognized as one of the six most critical areas for the long-term survival of the greater sage-grouse.

 Where the Antelope Roam